TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 What are my data protection rights?

 Applicable data protection laws may give you the right to control our use and processing of your personal information.
-These may include the right (i) to request access to and a copy of your personal information, (ii) to object to processing of your personal information, or to request rectification or erasure of your personal information. (iii) to restrict processing of your personal information. and (iv) to data portability.
+These may include the right (i) to request access to and a copy of your personal information, (ii) to object to processing of your personal information, (iii) to request rectification or erasure of your personal information. (iv) to restrict processing or to opt-out of any sale of your personal information. and (v) to data portability.
 Where we are using your personal information with your consent, you also have the right to withdraw your consent at any time, though this will not affect our uses of your personal information prior to the withdrawal of your consent.

 To exercise any of your rights, please contact us at privacy@lenovo.com.
 We will consider and act upon any such requests in accordance with applicable data protection laws, and may ask you to verify your identity in order to help us respond efficiently to your request.